Testing as a Service (TaaS)

 - Simplified Infrastructure - IT organizations can incur significant up-front costs while establishing their own testing infrastructure.
 These costs include things like testing hardware, software licenses and the actual time taken to design and code test scripts.
 Due to resource constraints, it is often cheaper to hire a third-party TaaS service provider that already has the necessary infrastructure in place to perform the desired tests.

-Functional vs. Non-Functional Testing Explained
+Functional vs. Non-Functional Testing as a Service Explained

 Application testing activities can be grouped broadly under two big umbrellas: functional testing and non-functional testing.
 Virtually all types of testing fall into one of these two groups, so it is important for software developers to understand the differences between them.